 Meetings of the Senate shall be conducted according to Robert’s Rules of Order Newly Revised (latest edition) unless otherwise provided for in these bylaws.

 The agenda shall be prepared by the Executive Committee for each meeting of the Senate and should be arranged according to Robert's Rules of Order, Newly Revised (latest edition).
 The Secretary shall send copies of the agenda, including all proposals to be discussed, to all Senate members and appropriate administrative officials so these materials are received at least 72 hours prior to the meeting at which they are to be discussed.
 In addition, the Secretary shall make available copies of the agenda to every voting faculty member prior to the Senate meeting.

-Members of the University community, individually or in groups, may submit proposals and recommendations to the President or the Secretary of the Senate for placement on the agenda and should be present or represented at meetings when such proposals or recommendations are considered.
+Members of the University community, individually or in groups, may submit proposals and recommendations to the President or the Secretary of the Senate (in time for inclusion on the agenda) for placement on the agenda and should be present or represented at meetings when such proposals or recommendations are considered.

-The Senate shall act on all matters on the agenda, either by approval, rejection, postponement, referral or remission, to committee.
+The Senate shall act on all action items on the agenda, either by approval, rejection, postponement, referral or remission, to committee.

 The minutes (including summaries of the debates and a record of all votes of the Senate) shall be distributed by the Secretary no later than 72 hours before the next Senate meeting.